basuabhirup/secret-app/README.md

 ```
 <br />

-* Modified the logic inside the handler function of the 'POST' requests made on the `/login` route:
+* Modified the logic inside the handler function of the `POST` requests made on the `/login` route:
 ```javascript
 if(user.password === md5(req.body.password)) {
   res.render('secrets');